-If your period does not come as usual within three weeks, or if your periods have not returned since your baby's birth and you think you might be pregnant, make an appointment to see your doctor.
-Very rarely, pregnancy can occur even after taking the EC pill.
-However, reports on human pregnancies are reassuring that the EC pill taken in early pregnancy is not associated with an increased risk of birth defects or pregnancy complications.7
+If your period does not come as usual within 3 weeks, or if your periods have not returned since your baby's birth and you think you might be pregnant, make an appointment to see your doctor.
+Rarely, pregnancy can occur even after taking the emergency contraceptive pill.
+However, reports on human pregnancies are reassuring that when taken in early pregnancy, it is not associated with an increased risk of birth defects or pregnancy complications.
 If you are breastfeeding but not planning a pregnancy soon, see your doctor or family planning clinic about other contraceptive methods.